-Dr. Giulio Tarro graduated from Medicine School, Naples University (1962).
+Giulio Tarro graduated from Medicine School, Naples University (1962), Italy.
 Research Associate, Division of Virology and Cancer Research, Children’s Hospital (1965-1968), Assistant Professor of Research Pediatrics, College Medicine (1968-1969), Cincinnati University, Ohio.
 Oncological Virology Professor, Naples University (1972-1985).
 Chief Division Virology (1973-2003), Head Department Diagnostic Laboratories, (2003-2006).
-D. Cotugno Hospital for Infectious Diseases, Naples; Emeritus, 2006 -.
+D. Cotugno Hospital for Infectious Diseases, Naples; Emeritus (2006).
 Since 2007 Chairman Committee of Biotechnologies and VirusSphere, World Academy Biomedical Technologies, UNESCO, Adjunct Professor Department Biology, Temple University, College of Science and Technology, Philadelphia, recipient of the Sbarro Health Research Organization lifetime achievement award (2010).
-His researches have been concerned with the characterization of specific virus-induced tumour antigens, which were the "finger-prints" left behind in human cancer.
-Achievements include patents in field; discovery of Respiratory Syncytial Virus in infant deaths in Naples and of tumor liberated protein as a tumor associated antigen, 55 kilodalton protein overexpressed in lung tumors and other epithelial adenocarcinomas.
+President, Foundation de Beaumont Bonelli for Cancer Research.
+His basic researches have been concerned with antigens induced early during the replication cycle of human herpesviruses.
+Another study has involved the identification, isolation, and characterization of specific virus-induced tumor antigens, which were the "fingerprints" left behind in human cancer.
+Achievements include patents in a field; a discovery of Respiratory Syncytial Virus in infant deaths in Naples and of tumor liberated protein as a tumor-associated antigen, 55 kilodalton protein overexpressed in lung tumors and other epithelial adenocarcinomas.

 Medical and cosmopolitan professional specialized in infectious diseases, internal medicine covering various therapeutic axes, certified in Immunology and Pediatric, MBA vaccinology and years of clinical practice contributing to bring innovative science and diplomacy for global health.
 Lived multi-country medical “field “experience in Southeast Asia (India in particular), West/Central/East Europe.
 Speaking French, English, Russian, Italian, Czech, Slovak with notion of Mandarin.
 Over 15 years of experience in pharmaceutical research and development for European and USA companies (Director of R&D for new delivery platforms focused on children and elderly) for various therapeutic areas for adults and children including neurodegenerative diseases, infectious diseases, metabolic diseases and orphan indications.
 Active member of French immunology society (SFI) administrative board and several international academic societies (focus on innovation of R&D reflecting immunology and genetic variability, role of immunologic approach for treatment and diagnostic, tackle problem of resistance for antimicrobials, antimalarial, antivirals etc.).
 Member of advisory Health concern (India) and think tank group in order to attract attention to role of immunology, personalized and preventive medicine and accurate diagnostic and global cooperation in this area.
 Years of expertise to work globally within Europe, USA but recently more focused on BRICS - Asia (India in Particular) as a Medical advisor bringing new innovative concepts alive and getting them endorsed.